Synkevych/Synkevych/README.md

 # Roman @Synkevych

-## 👨‍💻 Junior Software Engineer
+## 👨‍💻 Position: Ruby DEV at [Faster Than Light](https://fasterthanlight.me/)

 I'm a Web Developer with 3 years' experience.
 I enjoy creating useful tools and apps to make the world a better place.
-I can create an application from scratch in Ruby or JavaScript, test it by unit tests, and deploy it to the AWS or Heroku servers.
-Have good knowledge about OOP, SOLID, REST, MVC, DRY, Agile, SQL, database(Postgres, MongoDB), Unit testing(RSpec) and basic of DevOps.
+I can create an application from scratch using Ruby or JavaScript, test it by unit tests, and deploy it to the AWS or Heroku servers.
+Have good knowledge about OOP, SOLID, REST, MVC, DRY, Agile, SQL, database(Postgres, MongoDB), Unit testing(RSpec, Capybara) and basic of DevOps.

-## 💼 Recent projects
+## 💼 Recent public projects

 🟢 [Money Spent Counter](https://github.com/Synkevych/money_spent_counter) - a minimal expenses tracking application uses Ruby on Rails framework, Devise, RSpec and Bootstrap.